 As a school we like problems to be resolved and will work with other parties to try and do so.
 Concerns are usually addressed to class teachers in the first instance.
-If the matter is not resolved than parents can speak to the Deputy Head/SENCo and then Head Teacher.
+If the matter is not resolved than parents can speak to the Deputy Head/SENCo and Head Teacher.

-Outcome of the school priorities for SEN as outlined on the SDP
+Outcome of the school priorities for SEN

-- All actions were met from the previous year, though the substantial and sustained progress attainment of pupils will be a continued focus moving forward. - Provision Maps provide information on the attainment of individual pupils, (through evidence provided by class teacher, end of term assessments, data on SIMs), to ensure pupils have made the required progress. - ► The impact of interventions were measured and used to inform actions for our current SDP with a focus on all pupils making substantial and sustained progress. - ➤ Oracy for all pupils will be a focus on the SDP 2022- 2023.
-This will run alongside and support the continue use of WellComm to support all pupils language development.
+- All actions were met from the previous year.
+The substantial and sustained progress attainment of pupils will be a continued focus moving forward. - Provision Maps provide information on the attainment of individual pupils through evidence provided by: end of term assessments, ongoing teacher assessments, summative assessments and formative assessments.
+This ensures pupils have made

+- the required progress.
+The impact of interventions were measured and used to inform actions for our current SDP with a focus on all pupils making substantial and sustained progress. - Oracy has continued to be a focus for all pupils, in particular the ability to articulate ideas, develop understanding and engage with others through spoken language.
+Oracy will continue to be a focus on the SDP 2023- 2024.
+This will run alongside and support the continue use of WellComm to support all pupil's language development.